-The Department of Mathematics is principally an undergraduate department with five full time faculty members and about 40 undergraduate majors.
+The Department of Mathematics is an undergraduate department with five full-time faculty members and about 40 undergraduate majors.
 We are characterized by our excellent teaching, research productivity, diversity, and interdisciplinary connections.

 Research Environment The mathematics faculty have attracted over a million dollars of external research grants and published more than 60 research papers in the last 10 years.
-Many students have coauthored research papers with faculty.
-We encourage our majors to participate in undergraduate research, both here at Andrews and in summer research programs and internships elsewhere.
+Furthermore, many students have coauthored research papers with faculty since the department encourages majors to participate in undergraduate research, both here at Andrews and in summer research programs and internships elsewhere.

 Diversity and Camaraderie: Andrews is the most internationally diverse university in the US, and it is the 6th most ethnically diverse university in the US.
 The atmosphere here is richly multicultural, and many of our majors are from under-represented groups.
 Four of the six mathematics faculty, and about one third of the majors, are women.
 As a mathematics major, you will automatically become involved with eigen* (the Mathematics and Physics club).
 Eigen* sponsors functions like the Friday eigen*Talks and eigen*Vespers, where you can enjoy food, intellectual stimulation, and worship.
 No matter what your background, the diversity and camaraderie in our department will make you feel at home.